intelagense/rwxrob/todo/README.md

 - figure out how to be notified if a twitch viewer has a question
 - finish config for bash
 - port all medium blogs to main
-- port old blogs from github to robs.io
-- create robs.io
 - search browser history from the command line
 - look into ultrasnips and youcompleteme
-- filter all the entries in skilstak.io to robs.io that belong there
 - fix functions.bash exports
 - create vimscript for my bash extensions
 - make `save` use gh or gitlab to commit